BeauRussell/OpenSourceBot/README.md

 This bot is posted publically as an example command bot to help a user write their own bot for use on the website.
-In this documentation you will find all the resources you need to create your own bot, any other questions that you have may be asked in the [discord][1] or emailed to support@stream.me.
+In this documentation you will find all the resources you need to create your own bot, any other questions that you have may be emailed to support@stream.me.

 **Table of Contents**